GoogleContainerTools/skaffold/docs/design_proposals/transparent-init.md

 Under the hood view:
 - `skaffold dev` is run
 - skaffold searches for a `skaffold.yaml` file in the directory, finds nothing
-- skaffold creates a new config, writes it to disk, and keeps in memory
+- `skaffold init` is run to generate a config
+- user is prompted as shown above
-- `skaffold dev` continues like normal
+- if user selects "yes", `skaffold dev` continues like normal

 **Creating a temporary `skaffold.yaml` by running `skaffold init --force`**